kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 ## Expose VirtualMachine as a service

-Once the VirtualMachine is started, in order to connect to a VirtualMachine, you can create a `Service` object for a VirtualMachine.
+Once the VirtualMachine is started, in order to connect to a VirtualMachine, you can create a service object for a VirtualMachine.
 Currently, three types of service are supported: `ClusterIP`, `NodePort` and `LoadBalancer`.
 The default type is `ClusterIP`.
+For an OfflineVirtualMachine, this is possible as well.
+Note that the service object may be created while it is still offline, and will come into effect once the machine becomes online.

 ## Expose VirtualMachine as a ClusterIP service

 Expose the SSH port (22) of a VirtualMachine running on KubeVirt by creating a `ClusterIP` service.
-Here is an example of a ClusterIP service:
+Here is an example of a `ClusterIP` service:

 ```yaml
 apiVersion: v1